Logan

 I would find a way

-For many of us, the United States can often feel like it’s a million miles away from Afghanistan, literally and figuratively.
-Things may not have turned out the way we wanted over there, but there aren’t any more guns in the valley.
+For many of us, the United States can feel like it’s a million miles away from Afghanistan, literally and figuratively.
+Things did not turn out the way we wanted over there, but there aren’t any more guns in the valley.
 Now we are here.
-Maybe we should all view it as a place to start again, to realize that we can rapidly heal our invisible wounds if we desire—to keep ourselves and find a way.
+We should all view it as a place to start again.
+To realize that we can heal our invisible wounds if we desire.
+To keep ourselves.
+To find a way.

 DISCLAIMER: RARE SENSE® content is not medical advice.
 Nor does it represent the official position or opinions of any other organization or person.
 If you require diagnosis or treatment for a mental or physical issue or illness, please seek it from a licensed professional.